 It’s easy to control fuzz algae because when the water chemicals are balanced, nothing will be left for them to thrive on.

-To attain a stable chemical balance in your fish tank, start feeding your guppies less and cleaning up after them to remove food leftovers.
+To attain a stable chemical balance in your fish tank, feed your guppies less and clean up after them to remove food leftovers.
 You might also want to use a good aquarium test kit to keep the water clean and healthy.

 Green water algae

-Green water algae are the most common algae in aquariums and can be particularly stubborn to eliminate.
+Green water algae are the most common algae in aquariums and can be difficult to eliminate.
 Even if you change a lot of the water, green algae grow back in three days.

 Although it is stressful, green water algae are not toxic, so guppies occasionally eat it.
 The green water algae overgrow in tanks receiving more sunlight and accumulating a lot of toxins such as nitrates, nitrites, and ammonia.

 Guppies feed on green algae because of their soft texture, but the fish will not eat much of it.
-You must control its growth to ensure it does not stress and suffocate your guppies.
+You must control its growth to avoid stressing and suffocating your guppies.

 Blanket weed algae